- Tullin ohjeet

 Additional information

-If you need to provide additional information on the goods item, you can add it by clicking “+Add information”.
-Select the additional information code in the dropdown menu for the column “Code”.
-In the column “Description”, provide the information that the additional information code requires.
-If you are declaring a vehicle, select the code “FIXBC – Vehicle production number” and provide the production number in the column “Description”.
+If you need to provide additional information on the goods item, you can add it by clicking on “+Add information”.
+Select the additional information code in the drop-down menu for the field “Code”.
+Provide the information that the additional information code requires in the field “Description”.
 You can select more than one additional information code, if necessary.

 Additional documents

-You can add an additional document by clicking “+Add document”.
+You can add an additional document by clicking on “+Add document”.
 Fill in at least the columns “Type” and “Identifier”.

-You don’t need to upload a document as an attachment to the declaration, unless Customs separately asks for it.
-If you want to upload a document as an attachment, click “Upload file”.
+If you want to upload a document as an attachment, click on “Upload file”.
 The supported attachment file types are PDF, JPG, PNG and TIF.
 The maximum attachment size is 5 MB.
 When you have uploaded the attachment, the service displays the column for the attachment reference with the reference number issued by Customs.

 Container

-Quantity details of the goods
+Quantity information of the goods

 Gross mass